-The two brain map images below are from different people.
+The brain map images below are from two people.
 The map on the left is from a person with a long history of depression.
-On the left, there is colored orange and yellow area.
-It represents an excess amount of slow brainwave activity.
-This pattern is often associated with depression.
-The picture on the right displays a relatively normal brain, without depression.
+Note the orange and yellow areas.
+These indicate an excess of slow brainwave activity typical of someone with depression.
+The picture on the right displays a normal brain.

-EEG’s are commonly used by neurologists to determine the presence of seizures, arteriovenous mal-formations and stroke.
+EEG’s are commonly used by neurologists to determine the presence of seizures, arteriovenous malformations and stroke.
 They look primarily for pathology.
 New applications by psychiatrists and psychologists use a digital analysis of the EEG for different purposes.
-Statistical analysis of the EEG can compare your brain activity to a large sample of an age specific normal population.
+Statistical analysis of the EEG compares your brain activity to a large sample of an age-specific normal population.
 This analysis can help identify problems that relate to cognitive and executive function, mood, anxiety and attention.

-In psychiatry, EEG brain mapping has been of value in identifying disorders of biological origin, such as schizophrenia, dementias, hyperactivity and depression, brain atrophy and attention deficit disorders in children.
-Much of the pioneering work in psychiatry using EEG brain mapping has occurred at the New York University Brain Labs.
-The Brain Research Laboratories (BRL) is a division of the Department of Psychiatry at New York University School of Medicine under the direction of Drs.
+In psychiatry, EEG brain mapping has been of value in identifying disorders of biological origin such as schizophrenia, dementia, hyperactivity, depression, brain atrophy and attention deficit disorder.
+Much of the pioneering work in psychiatry using EEG brain mapping occurred at the Brain Research Laboratories (BRL).
+BRL is a division of the Department of Psychiatry at New York University School of Medicine.
+The original work was developed under the pioneering effort of Drs.
 E. Roy John and Leslie S. Prichep.
-Drs.
-John and Prichep are also Research Scientists at the Nathan S. Kline Institute for Psychiatric Research.
+For more information on the work done at the Brain Research Lab at NYU click here.